There are several reasons why it is important you have a valid Will.

 Having a Will in place allows you to express your wishes on how your property will be distributed upon your passing and decide who will be responsible for managing your assets and belongings.

-Benefits of having a valid, updated Will can:
+Benefits of having a valid, updated Will

-Save your family what could otherwise be significant legal costs.
+The benefits of having a valid, updated Will can save your family what could otherwise be significant legal costs.
 Save your family from stress and worry after your passing.
 Help during the arrangements for your funeral expenses.
 Help to nominate a guardian for minors.
 Limit the costs in administering your estate.
 Avoid Parliament decide by legislation where your estate will go if you have chosen not to leave a Will yourself.

 If you do not have a valid Will when you pass, this is called ‘intestate’.
 This means that your next of kin will need to pay extra money, presumably, to lawyers to get the problem sorted out.

 Instead of applying for a Grant of Probate, your next of kin will need to apply for what is referred to as "Letters of Administration".
 Not only is this generally, more expensive, yet the next of kin do not get a say as to how the estate is to be divided; it is divided according to an Act of Parliament; In other words, the Parliament has decided by legislation where your estate will go if you have chosen not to leave a will yourself.
 Therefore, without a valid Will, there may be crisis of who gets what after your death.

 A Will is generally considered to be valid if it is: